kmfahey/jchessgame/README.md

 #### JChessgame

-A simple graphical chessgame that implements a standard glyphic graphical chessboard interface and a sufficiently strong chess-playing algorithm to win games, completed as a self-teaching exercise.
+A simple graphical chessgame that implements a standard icon-based graphical chessboard interface and a sufficiently strong chess-playing algorithm to win games, completed as a self-teaching exercise.

 #### Images Credit

-The chesspiece images, to wit,
+These chesspiece images:

  * ./images/Black Bishop.png
  * ./images/Black King.png